TheNourhan/Multiplayer-Chess-Game/README.md

     MONGO_URL=your_url
     PORT=3001
     ```
-5. Start the server:
+6. Start the server:
     ```bash
     npm start
     ```
-6. Open http://localhost:3001 in your web browser.
+7. Open http://localhost:3001 in your web browser.

-## Usage
-1. Log in with your credentials or create a new account.
-2. Navigate to the "Find Opponent" section to start a new game.
-3. Click on a piece to select it and see available moves highlighted.
-4. Make your move by clicking on the destination square.
-5. Enjoy playing chess with friends or random opponents!

 ## Technologies Used
 1. Node.js